Milkdown/website/docs/guide/interacting-with-editor.md

 ---

-## Adding Listener
+## Adding Listeners

-As mentioned above, you can add listener to the editor, get values when needed.
+As mentioned above, you can add a listener to the editor, in order to get it's value when needed.

 ### Markdown Listener

-You can add markdown listener to get the markdown string output when needed.
+You can add markdown listener to get the editor's contents as a markdown string.

-You can add as many listeners as you want, all the listener will be triggered in one change.
+You can add as many listeners as you want, all the listeners will be triggered at once.

 ```typescript
 import { listener, listenerCtx } from '@milkdown/plugin-listener';